SinanCirak/cteach/README.md

 ## 🌐 Deployment

-Tilgo is deployed on AWS using a serverless architecture.
+cteach is deployed on AWS using a serverless architecture.
 See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

 ### Quick Deployment Steps